2015–16 Washington Huskies women's basketball team

 The 2015–16 Washington Huskies women's basketball team represented the University of Washington during the 2015–16 NCAA Division I women's basketball season.
-The Huskies, led by third year head coach Mike Neighbors, played their home games at Alaska Airlines Arena and were members of the Pac-12 Conference.
+The Huskies, led by third-year head coach Mike Neighbors, played their home games at Alaska Airlines Arena and were members of the Pac-12 Conference.
 They finished the season 26–11, 11–7 in Pac-12 play to finish in fifth place.
-They advanced to the semifinals of the Pac-12 women's tournament where they lost to Oregon State.
-They received an at-large bid in the NCAA women's tournament where they defeated Penn and Maryland in the first and second rounds, Kentucky in the Sweet Sixteen, and Pac-12 member Stanford in the Elite Eight to reach the Final Four for the first time in school history.
+They advanced to the semifinals of the Pac-12 women's tournament, where they lost to Oregon State.
+They received an at-large bid to the NCAA women's tournament, where they defeated Penn and Maryland in the first and second rounds, Kentucky in the Sweet Sixteen, and Pac-12 member Stanford in the Elite Eight to reach the Final Four for the first time in school history.
 They lost to Syracuse in the Final Four.